 Our last few days were spent travelling to Ourika, dangerously hiking through Ourika valley to see Seven waterfalls of Setti Fatma while spending time with more Berber locals.
 We also caught a view of the famous icy Atlas mountains.

 We attempted to help make some argan oil but I must say just turning the mortar with a pestle is a workout itself.

-Highlights of our trip was experiencing a true Arabian night by enjoying a traditional 5 course meal at the spectacular Chez Ali restaurant while entertained by various folklore troupes, musicians and belly dancers.
-As our final evening progressed, we sat around a sand arena to watch electrifying displays of tribal horsemen and a rifle show, fire-eaters, acrobats, fireworks display and concluded with a breathtaking flying carpet act.
+Highlights of our trip were experiencing a true Arabian night by enjoying a traditional 5-course meal at the spectacular Chez Ali restaurant while entertained by various folklore troupes, musicians and belly dancers.
+As our final evening progressed, we sat around a sand arena to watch electrifying displays of tribal horsemen and a rifle shows, fire-eaters, acrobats, fireworks display and concluded with a breathtaking flying carpet act.
 I would happily visit again as we were unable to visit some places like the Jardin Majorelle and try a traditional hammam bath due to lack of time.

 - Always haggle for a better price!
 The first price is never the real price.

 - Be warned, although we travelled as a big group we were still constantly hassled and catcalled (some local men even called us Serena Williams and Rihanna lol) so just ignore and keep it moving.

 - Although the official language of Morocco is Arabic, many of the locals do speak French so it may be helpful to brush up on some basic French beforehand if communicating in English fails lol.

 - If you are travelling to Marrakesh around this season of the year, be sure to bring some warm clothing as it does get really cold especially in the evenings.

 - If you are prone to allergic reactions, bring your medication with you as may be allergic to henna ink and the dust.

 - If you are planning any excursions and tours, I would suggest booking online as this normally relatively cheaper than booking with hotels.